 - More than 8 hours per day on days when school is not in session, or more than 3 hours per day on any school day (including Friday).

 - More than 40 hours per week during weeks when school is not open OR more than 18 hours per week during any week that school is open for at least one day.

 - During school hours.

-No, as the permissible hours of work for this age group are the same under both state and federal law, the Commissioner of the West Virginia Division of Labor will no longer issue a supervision permit allowing minors to work later hours.
+No, as the permissible hours of work for this age group are the same under both state and federal law, the Commissioner of Labor will not issue a supervision permit allowing minors to work later hours.